talkable/talkable-docs/source/campaigns/tutorials/incentive_criteria.rst

    <h4>Example</h4>

 If you want to reward Advocate only if Friend is a new customer and used |br|
-Curebit single-use coupon at checkout, the right trigger condition would be:
+Talkable single-use coupon at checkout, the right trigger condition would be:

 .. image:: /_static/img/incentive-criteria-1.png
    :alt: Incentive Trigger Criteria